mlauret/ROS-kinetic-tutorial-tech.IO/markdowns/6-cli/cli.md

 - roscd
 - rosls
-- rosed
-- roscp
-- rosrun
+- rospack
 - rosdep
 - rosrun
 - roslaunch
 - rosmsg
 - rosnode
-- rospack
+- rossrv
 - rosparam
-- rossrv
+- rostopic
 - rosservice
-- rostopic
+- catkin_make
 - rosversion
-- catkin_make

-There is some other tools used by ros in CLI, but since I never saw them used by anybody, and some of them are deprecated (officialy or not), I will not describe them :
+There is some other tools used by ros in CLI, but since I never saw them used by anybody or you don't really need them, and some of them are deprecated (officialy or not), I will not describe them :
+- roscp
+- rosed
 - rospd
 - rosd
 - rosstack
 - rosmake
-- roslocate (removed)
+- roslocate
 - roscreate